 I know, I know - this is a food blog, with plenty of recipes, but hear me out.
 With smartphones, tablets, and home assistants, it's super easy to say, "Okay Google, find me a recipe for avocado tacos".
 But what follows is a really inefficient process that doesn't really leave you with translatable skills - something called cognitive offloading.

 Let's start with the obvious.
 Recipes often call for very specific amounts of ingredients.
 Then, you're left with leftovers that you now have no idea what to do with.
 Half a can of tomato paste + half a red pepper equals a lot of stuff going into the trash.
+If you don't have tomato paste handy, check out these tomato paste substitutes..
 Yep, been there.

 Then, the actual recipes themselves.
 I often read recipes over and over, and get increasingly stressed about it.
 Eventually, I'll realize the recipe was not constructed very well.
 Then, I'll end up with boiled mashed potatoes going cold on the counter when it should have been cooked later.
 Finally, the worst part.
 I finish cooking and the end product is nothing like what it was supposed to be, based on the recipe.
 And no recourse on how to fix it.